overmind-xyz/race-to-keys--final-stretch/README.md

 # Race to Keys Quest

-In this quest, you will compete with other developers in a challenge of speed, knowledge, and creativity.
-Build out this quest for a chance to win the keys to Overmind’s Network: the fastest-growing SoFi app on the Aptos network.
+In this quest, you will compete with other developers in a challenge of skill, creativity, and speed.
+Build out this quest for a chance to win the keys to Overmind’s Network: the fastest-growing SocialFi app on the Aptos blockchain.

+## Motivation

+Race to Keys calls you to display your building prowess, by building out Network’s most requested feature to date — Keys that grant access to people on the network!
+For a brief story of how we got here and where this quest is leading to, read the [Race launch thread](https://twitter.com/overmind_xyz/status/1719015741192630507).

 ## Integration with Quest Contract